The story behind the Gunnerus Award

 Gunnerus Award in brief

-The Gunnerus Award in Sustainability Science was founded by the Royal Norwegian Society of Sciences and Letters (DKNVS) and awarded for the first time in 2012.
-From 2016, DKNVS and Norwegian University of Science and Technology (NTNU) have collaborated on the award.
-The Gunnerus award is awarded every second year.
+The Gunnerus Award in Sustainability Science is an international research prize of NOK 1 million.
+The Gunnerus Award was founded by the Royal Norwegian Society of Sciences and Letters (DKNVS) and awarded for the first time in 2012.
+From 2017, it has been jointly awarded every other year with Norwegian University of Science and Technology (NTNU).

-The award honours outstanding scientific work for sustainable development globally, and aims to promote research and strengthen the scientific basis of sustainability.
+The award honors outstanding scientific work for global sustainable development, and aims to promote research and strengthen the scientific basis of sustainability.